Ineos 1:59 Challenge: Events after Breaking2

-Later in 2017, Kipchoge competed in the Berlin Marathon alongside the likes of Kenenisa Bekele (the defending champion), Wilson Kipsang, Vincent Kipruto, Guye Adola, Mosinet Geremew, and Felix Kandie.
+Later in 2017, Kipchoge competed in the Berlin Marathon alongside Kenenisa Bekele (the defending champion), Wilson Kipsang, Vincent Kipruto, Guye Adola, Mosinet Geremew, and Felix Kandie.
 Kipchoge won in a time of 2:03:32, his second fastest time after his 2:03:05 performance at the 2016 London Marathon.
-The victory marked his 8th win out of the past 9 marathons he had competed in, excluding Breaking2.
+The victory marked his eighth win out of the previous nine marathons he had competed in, excluding Breaking2.
 Kipchoge followed this success with a victory in the 2018 London Marathon.
 Pacemakers were instructed to and passed through the halfway mark in 1:01:00, faster than the world record pace following splits of 13:48 and 28:19 through 5 kilometres and 10 kilometres, respectively.
 In the 24th mile, Kipchoge left Ethiopian Shura Kitata to win in a time of 2:04:17.
 Kipchoge next raced in the 2018 Berlin Marathon held on 16 September 2018.
 He stated that his preparation was "entirely concentrated" on the race and was "confident" that he could beat his personal best.
 Also racing were the likes of Tadese and Kipsang.
 Kipchoge completed the first 10 kilometres in 29:01 and the second in 28:55 before passing through the halfway mark in 61:06 before the last pacemaker soon dropped out.
 He then ran solo for the rest of the race, running a negative split and a 60:34 second half.
 He crossed the line in a world record time of 2:01:39, 78 seconds faster than Kimeto's previous world record.
 He next raced in the 2019 London Marathon in April 2019.
 A group of nine went through 10 km in 29:01 and halfway in 61:37 before Kipchoge increased the pace and "one by one" his competitors dropped out of the group.
 Through the 24th mile, only Geremew managed to stay with him.
 Kipchoge ran the next two miles in 4:26 and 4:30 to win the race 2:02:37, while Geremew finished second in 2:02:55.
 This was Kipchoge's second fastest time behind his Berlin world record and also the second fastest marathon in history as well as his fourth London Marathon victory.

+On 26 April 2026, Sabastian Sawe and Yomif Kejelcha became the first individuals to run a record-eligible marathon in under two hours, at the 2026 London Marathon.